chiew12301/OAuthGithub/README.md

 - Run the test scripts available under **src/test** by giving `npm run test` command in the terminal to test locally.
 - Refactor the solution to ensure all test cases are passing.
 - Zip the solution code with the name same as assignment name.
-- Upload the zipped solution for submission.

--